LucasG2001/zed_vision_pkg/README.md

 Note:
 -Presently, only the end-effector point between the finger grippers is avoided, so you will still collide with the sides of the Franka Gripper!

+___________________________________________

+Update Dec 2023

+-added body_tracking_multicam script
+This script allows you to track the the hand with three zed cameras at once.
+Use the corresponding YAML files to set all transforms and launch with: "roslaunch zed_vision body_tracking_multicam.launch"
+Note:
+   1) Set the camera numbers, transforms and serial numbers in the YAML config file coherently
+   2) Starting takes a while, because each three nodes are started, each running in the same terminal and running body tracking on one camera.
+Every subsequent node has to wait for the previous node's camera to open before starting, so that takes a while!
+   3) To publish the final /right_hand topic use "rosrun zed_vision hand_pose_filter".
+At the moment this (additional) node, takes the average of all recognized hand poses and publishes them, if a hand is recognized.
+It does not count empty poses, i.e. the camera nodes transmit if a hand has been detected, and the average is run over all DETECTED hands.